 Students work more on concepts, patterns, logic, and word problems than on computation skills.
 The book is consumable, and you will need a separate book for each student taking the course.

-Making Math Meaningful 6, second edition
+Level 6, second edition

-See description of level 5.
-The format is the same for level 6, but concepts covered include fractions, decimals, percents, and division to complete basic arithmetic foundations.
+See the description of Level 5.
+The format is the same for Level 6, but the concepts covered include fractions, decimals, percents, and division to complete the foundation in basic arithmetic.
 By the time children complete this level, they are prepared for the study of algebra, although they might not be mature enough to comprehend algebra lessons as presented in most textbooks.